 Where to buy Cointreau online?

 ReserveBar specializes in premium spirits, wine, beer, and champagne delivered promptly at a competitive price.
 Enjoy a luxury experience and superior customer service.

 Cointreau began life in 1849 after Adolphe Cointreau, a confectioner hailing from Angers, France, decided to expand the family business by producing liqueurs.
 The company’s first product was actually Guignolet—a traditional cherry liqueur.
 It wasn’t until 1857 that the orange alcohol began to appear in brand recipe books.

-In 1875, Adolphe’s nephew, Édouard Cointreau, joined the business, and focused his efforts on liqueurs made from oranges.
-After years of research, he succeeded in producing a drink that was high in flavour but not too sweet, created using a combination of dried and fresh orange peels from both sweet and bitter fruits.
+In 1875, Adolphe’s nephew, Édouard Cointreau, joined the business and focused his efforts on liqueurs made from oranges.
+After years of research, he succeeded in producing a drink that was high in flavor but not too sweet, created using a combination of dried and fresh orange peels from both sweet and bitter fruits.

 To this day, no one knows exactly how Cointreau is made.
 The company has kept its manufacturing process incredibly hush.
 Even on visits to the distillery, photography is restricted and many areas are off-limits.
 This secrecy just adds to the sense of intrigue and romance around this alcohol brand.

 However, we do know the main ingredients: alcohol, water, sugar, and orange peel.
 The skill lies in balancing the combination of peels from different oranges.
 These oranges are sourced from around the world, from Spain to Senegal, and include varieties like the juicy salustiana and the small and sweet pera orange.
 Some of these peels are macerated to lend fresh vanilla-like notes to the drink.

 When it first emerged, Cointreau offered drinkers something different.
 Something exotic and exciting.
 After all, oranges were a rarity at that time—considered a true luxury.